c-christenson/bowling-challenge/README.md

 ###To Do:

-  - Need to limit number of pins to hit on second bowl
+  - Style feature: Need to limit number of pins to hit on second bowl